Updated Nov 05,2024

 Lossy Compression

 Lossy compression removes image data by reducing image file size.
 If the compression is overdone, it might result in a dreaded pixelation or blurriness of the photo.
-Popular formats for loss compression are JPEG and WebP.
+JPEG is a popular format that uses lossy compression.

 Lossless Compression